 Yes but, right but, and just plain ‘ol but permeate conversations.
 While at networking functions and social gatherings, I’ve informally counted the utterances.
 They rival any commonplace word like “and,” “I,” and “a.”

-But has become such an accepted word that most people have absolutely no idea how many times they use it.
-And consequently, and all too frequently, have no idea how harmful it is to maintaining positive workplace relationships.
+But has become such an accepted word most people have absolutely no idea how many times they use it.
+And consequently, and all too frequently, have no idea how harmful it is to maintaining positive personal and workplace relationships.

 STRENGTHEN YOUR MESSAGES, IMPROVE YOUR RELATIONSHIPS